-Many initiatives are underway that range from the development of a new medical ventilator, to enabling CERN computing resources to confront a rapid increase of COVID-19-related data.
+Many initiatives are underway that range from the development of High Energy Ventilator (HEV) to enabling CERN computing resources to confront a rapid increase of COVID-19-related data.
 For example, researchers from around the world can share and showcase all datasets through Zenodo, an open digital repository hosted by CERN.

 The pioneering technologies developed at CERN, as well as the human expertise associated with them, can help your business thrive in the post-coronavirus circumstances, as well as enhance your research activities.
 Now more than ever, CERN’s expertise in health, safety and environmental management may have a pivotal role in developing both practical solutions and game-changing innovations.
 Additionally, CERN has decades of experience in advanced data analytics, data visualisation and artificial intelligence (AI).
 Therefore, we are actively engaging with various data analytics teams from health institutes in the CERN Member States, aiming to help with the fight against Covid-19.